Running Integration Tests

 The test execution will start much quicker, but as a consequence the developer must manually flush the cache and the database when needed.

 The integration test framework creates the temporary test files beneath the directory

 To force the test framework to regenerate the cache and the other files, remove the directory:

 configuration restricts the amount of memory PHP may consume.

 This can make it impossible to run the integration tests.

-The PHP memory limit can be turned off by adding the following configuration to the
+You can turn off the PHP memory limit by adding the following configuration to the

 <php> section of the integration test